msx98/telelog/README.md

 ### Potential Improvements

+- **Mass-based Clustering:** Two rocket attacks occurring at 8 AM and 9 AM, respectively, need to be recognized as separate events for the sake of real-time alerts, even though they might be causally linked to a subsequent event like a war declaration at 10 AM.
+So we might not want to merge them at 9AM, but we would at 10AM.
+Maybe a weight-based clustering, i.e. adding something akin to a physical mass based on hype, along with a time decay, and finding mass peaks could help tackle this.
 - **Fine-tuning:** Further train the initial message encoder (`Em`) and tokenizer on message trees (i.e. messages and their responses) extracted from the dataset to improve their performance on this specific task.
 - **Time-Aware Embeddings:**  Incorporate temporal information directly into the message embeddings.
 For instance, create a new encoder `Em'(m)` that combines the message metadata with the standard message embedding (`Em(m)`), perhaps using another encoder. `Em'(m) = f(Em(m), m.date, m.hype)`.
 Dimensionality might be an issue? (a handful of metadata features would be attenuated by the large embedding size)
 - **Attention-Based Aggregation:**  Instead of clustering, we can explore an attention-like mechanism.
 Here, the relevance of a message (and its embedding) to a potential event is influenced by not only semantic similarity, but the hype score (which affects `V`) also temporal proximity (which affects `K*V`).